GauthierBassereau/World-Model/README.md

 ---

 Todos:
-  - [In progress] split droid dataset ? somehow without burning all hpc credits
+  - Fix bug eval dataset for eval, converting index of entire dataset to the subset one
-  - Fix eval dataset for eval, converting index of entire dataset to the subset one ?
+  - Look for better handling of ODE solver and sampling on edges 0 and 1, look at RAE, for Euler but also maybe Heun
   - Implement the opetion to have x-loss with reweigthing just like Dreamerv4
   - Shortcut forcing
   - (Maybe to try someday) Add a DH head to backbone following RAE paper -> I am really not sure this is useful because I think RAE paper uses v-space prediction, and so that's why DH head is so effective as explained in the JIT paper